milenap11/Nomad-nest/README.md

 ## :pencil: User Stories

-- As someone just met at a networking event, I want to quickly see the developer's skills, so that I can recommend the person to my company or someone who I know.
+- As a remote worker who likes to travel, I want to easily find recommended destinations by digital nomads like myself, along with relevant information.
-- As a non-technical HR manager, I want to quickly see the skills and experience of a candidate, so that I can evaluate whether the candidate meets the requirements for an open position at my company.
+- As a remote worker who likes to travel, I want to read opinions by digital nomads who have traveled to the destinations before myself.
-- As a mid-level engineer, I want to view a junior developer's project and read their code, so that I can evaluate their coding skills.
+- As a remote worker who likes to travel, I want to share my thoughts on my experience in one of the recommended destiantions.

 <!-- ## :triangular_flag_on_post: Unsolved Problems & Hurdles